Get Tech Tips

 Recovery Tank Capacity

 To start with I’m going to cut straight to the part that most of you want to know.
 This is based on calculations I have done personally based on typical Mastercool DOT tanks but feel free to come to your own conclusions based on your own calculations.
 I prefer to stay on the safe side.

 Now, for the details:

 First, you should look for the Tare Weight of the tank.
 It will be stamped on the top rim of the tank or handle with TW- and then the # like shown below on a common propane tank

 Tare weight is simply the empty weight of the tank and must be factored for whenever you are weighing the total weight of the tank.

 You also need to consider a few more things before you start filling

 - Refrigerant does not have the exact same weight to volume ratio as water so you must compensate based on the refrigerant type.

 - Refrigerant weight to volume ratio changes based on temperature, so to be safe you would calculate the refrigerant volume at the maximum ambient the tank will be exposed to in the back of your van.
-I figure 130 degrees.
+I figure 130° but there is a caveat….

 Water has a liquid density of 62.42 pounds per cubic foot, R22 is 66.17, and R410a 54.70.
 You can find other refrigerants by looking up their datasheets.

 A 30lb (13.6kg) Mastercool 400 PSI (27.57 bar) recovery tank has a water capacity of 26.2 lbs.
 Divide that by the water density of 62.42, and you get 0.419 cubic ft of space in the tank (25.2/62.42 = 0.419)

 If you are filling the tank with R410a you would then multiply the space in the tank (0.419 cubic ft) by the cubic feet per lb of liquid R410a at 130 degrees (54.70) and you get 22.95 lbs to completely fill the tank.